South Dakota Court Records

 How to Find South Dakota Criminal Court Records Online

 Criminal court records in South Dakota are available on the Public Access Record Search (PARS) portal.
-The public can access criminal court dockets for a fee using this online resource.
-Fee is payable with a credit card.
-Access could be gained either by creating a user account (in which case the address of the user must match the details of the credit card), or a guest access.
+The public may access criminal court dockets for a fee using this online resource, payable with a credit card.
+Access could be gained either by creating a user account (in which case the address of the user typically must match the details of the credit card) or by a guest account.
 Accessing this portal with a registered user account produces more detailed results.

 Note that South Dakota does not put criminal court records for cases heard prior to 1989 online.
-These records are not digitized and only accessible in person.
-To access such records, visit the Office of the Clerk at the courthouse where the case was tried.
+These records are not digitized and are only accessible in person.
+To access such documents, visit the Office of the Clerk at the courthouse where the case was tried.

 Are all South Dakota Criminal Court Records Public?